Feel the M3 Power – 11th July, 2017

 Enter the E46 M3 that we have here.
 BMW realised they had to make a more aggressive car in both looks and performance and what they came up with was a real winner.
 333hp, 0-100 in 5 seconds and a rasping 3.2L straight six that got happier the more you pushed the revs.
 For some reason they made a convertible version that did nothing for the car’s looks and the combination of hard suspension and reduced rigidity resulted in a less than ideal car.
 Stick with the coupe.

 This 2003 coupe was sold new in NZ and has travelled a touch over 100,000kms.
 With a price expectation in the high $20s it’s possibly a good investment.
 Around 4 years ago I wrote about a very rare CSL version of this car that was being auctioned at Turners Auckland.
-Feverish bidding ended at $50k, double the auction estimate, and it’s now on Trade Me with an asking price of $125k.
+Feverish bidding ended at $50k, double the auction estimate, and it’s now on Trade Me Cars with an asking price of $125k, check it here.
 Of course asking isn’t getting but it does indicate the future for these cars is looking pretty rosey.

-The auction for this car is on Wednesday at Turners Wellington.
-More details here.
+The auction for this car is on Wednesday at Turners Cars Wellington.

 Leave a Comment